If I had a dollar for every time a dog moms and dads asked for this kind of information, Ronnie and I would be living large.

 We understood the odds working against raw feeders: a real lack of funding and the pet industry protecting their backsides and current product offerings.

 What do you hope to gain from raw feeding research currently being carried out?
-I’d love to hear all about it in the comments!
+I’d love to hear all about it in the form below!

 Maybe this will inspire some of you to conduct your own study.
 Or, perhaps you’ll raise money to fund unbiased research.
 Kickstarter campaign anyone?